consensus21school/consensus21school.github.io/whitepaper.md

 Consensus21 is built on the principle that education should be **financially sustainable and transparent**.
-Tuition fees are paid exclusively in **Bitcoin**, flowing into a **community-controlled multisig wallet** managed by the Council of Educators.
+Tuition fees are paid exclusively in **Bitcoin**, flowing into a **community-controlled multisig wallet** managed by the Council of mentors.

 - **No Debt-Based Tuition**: Parents pay directly in Bitcoin, avoiding the need for student loans.
 - **Future-Oriented Funding**: 10% of all tuition fees are placed into a **time-locked account**, which is only unlocked when the learner turns **18**.
 These funds can be used to launch a business based on their learning experience, with community support.